callum-hart/immutable-styles/docs/compileTimeErrors.md

-## Compile Time Errors
+# Compile Time Errors

 Immutable styles ships with a friendly compiler that helps assist development, rather than bark at you.
 If the compiler finds an error, such as a CSS override the compilation process is terminated and an error is thrown.
 Each error is documented below including the problem code and the error thrown.

-### Unknown Attribute
+### Invalid Attribute

-When an unknown attribute is found.
+When an invalid attribute is used.

 ```jsx
 <p foo="invalidAttr">